phattea/PhatTea/recipe_raspberry-v1.2.md

 **Directions:**

-  1. brew the tea in 4 cups of hot water for 5-15 minutes, depending on desired flavor (you really can't brew it for too long)
+  1. brew the tea in 4 cups of hot water for 5-15 minutes, depending on desired flavor. (you really can't brew it for too long)
   2. while the tea is brewing, add the sugar and citric acid to a gallon pitcher
   3. put the raspberries into the microwave in a bowl, and let it run until the raspberries are hot (but not boiling)
   4. strain the seeds out by pouring the rasperry puree through a strainer into the gallon pitcher